 Academic research studies into cross-cultural engagement for peace-building, disaster recovery, and stability operations.

-Learning Through Dialogue is the only cross-cultural learning initiative which offers a customised, comprehensive, true-life, interactive, and potentially life-saving program.
+Learning Through Dialogue is the only cross-cultural learning initiative which offers a customized, comprehensive, true-life, interactive, and potentially life-saving program.

 The biggest difference between LTDI and other dialogue programs is that we build greater cross-cultural understanding and engagement from facilitating a higher quality of dialogue for participants who really need it.
 This is made possible by the following factors:

 Quality of facilitators.
-Our facilitators are experienced trainers who have worked in military, security, defense, civilian, stability, and humanitarian aid operations.
-We are not academics or risk consultants teaching theory.
+Our facilitators are experienced trainers who have worked in military, security, stability, and humanitarian aid operations.

 Quality of participants.
 We can access insightful and knowledgeable on-the-ground participants because we have well-established international networks in place.
-The utilisation of video communications technology gives us a broader reach than face-to-face dialogues.
-Others use expats who may have lost touch with their mother country.
+The utilization of video communications technology gives us a broader reach than face-to-face dialogues.

 Quality of insights.
-Our programs are tailored to individual requirements, resulting in focused dialogues that generate highly relevant and current insights.
-Others use the same curriculum and generate static information.
+Our programs are tailored to individual requirements, resulting in focused dialogues excel by generating highly relevant, current insights.

 Quality of real-world applications.
-We are focussed on strengthening cross-cultural communication skills, competency, and knowledge in participants to support operational situational awareness and pre-deployment relationship building in a practical way.
-Others are mainly focussed on enhancing intercultural understanding.
+We are focused on strengthening cross-cultural communication skills, competency, and knowledge in participants to support operational situational awareness and pre-deployment relationship building in a practical way.

 We have recently completed two sets of intensive and constructive cross-cultural video dialogues: